PHYS 1P22/92: Introductory Physics II

 • Chapter 28 (Special Relativity): Sections 28.1-28.6.

-Chapters 1-10 were covered in PHYS 1P21/91, and are required as mandatory background material for PHYS 1P22/92.
-Please make sure to review them if needed!
+All chapters marked as "already covered in PHYS 1P21/91" are required as mandatory background material for PHYS 1P22/92, and all 1P22/92 quizzes and exams will assume that you know all of the 1P21/91 material.
+Please make sure to review this material if needed!

 Chapters 30-34 will not be covered in this course, but students are strongly encouraged to read them for general knowledge, and discuss them with other students and with the professor on Teams.